How to Effectively Screen a Candidate: 20 Tips for Success

 Can you think of any additional tips or advice for screening candidates effectively?
 Share your thoughts with us and fellow hiring decision makers in the comments section below!

-This article is a complete update of an earlier version originally published on June 16, 2022.
+This article is a complete update of an earlier version originally published back in 2022.